 It is important to know that most stock filtration equipment will not offer you a full nitrogen cycle out of the box.
 There are two ways to resolve this.
 Either get live plants or invest in the best nitrate removers for freshwater aquariums.
-I recommend bio-home ultimate for permanent solution or purigen as a disposable solution.
+I recommend Biohome Ultimate for permanent solution or Purigen as a disposable solution.

 #4 – Involve Your Family

-#5 - Watch out for Multiple Tank Syndrome
+#5 – Watch Out For Multiple Tank Syndrome

 Freshwater aquariums are more approachable and far easier to get lost in multiple tank syndrome than with saltwater tanks.
-For one, it's way easier to handle water changes and multiple tanks since the you do not need a RODI system for the vast majority of setups.
-The other thing is that the freshwater hobby is so board.
-It's better to have specialty tanks then to attempt mixed community aquariums not to mention the various aquascaping styles with planted tanks.
+For one, it’s way easier to handle water changes and multiple tanks since the you do not need a RODI system for the vast majority of setups.
+The other thing is that the freshwater hobby is so broad.
+It’s better to have specialty tanks then to attempt mixed community aquariums not to mention the various aquascaping styles with planted tanks.

 Avoid stretching yourself too thin as well as your wallet.
 Take your time to enjoy your current aquarium and learn from it.
-When you are ready for the next steps, consider an upgrade not an additional fish tank.
+When you are ready for the next steps, consider an upgrade and not an additional fish tank.

-#6 - Join A Local Aquarium Club
+#6 – Join A Local Club

 A local aquarium club or society can be transformation in journey in this hobby.
 You can meet many people of different backgrounds and experience.
 One of the biggest benefits to joining a club is the mentorships you can obtain if you are looking for advanced techniques and freshwater fish keeping methods.
 You can check out a list of local aquarium clubs in our prior blog post.